Promo code SPRING2022 will be automatically applied at checkout!

 One of the hidden superpowers of IF is how it boosts our natural circadian rhythms.
 Deep within everyone’s brain is a master clock that, taking into account external data such as sunlight, nudges our bodies toward certain activities.

-Overall insulin sensitivity rises.
+Overall, insulin sensitivity rises.
 Mean glucose levels fall.
-By shifting our eating window earlier in the day, we are aligning our food intake with when our body is naturally most insulin sensitive, reducing spikes in insulin and blood sugar.
+By shifting our eating window earlier in the day, we are aligning our food intake with when our body is naturally most insulin sensitive, reducing spikes in insulin and glucose.

 Let's have a look at a few of the different reasons that intermittent fasting has become a popular dieting method.